Conrad Nix: Coaching career

 Nix began coaching peewee baseball in 1966 for the Civitan Dragons.
 He also coached peewee football for the Pepperell Dragons.
 In 1967, he was hired as the line coach and head boys and girls tennis coach for Warner Robins High School.

 Nix spent two seasons with Warner Robins before being hired as the athletic director and head football coach for Lincoln High School in Alabama.
 He succeeded Julius Head.
 He took over a team that finished the previous season with a 1–9 overall record.
 In his inaugural season, he led the team to a 5–4–1 record in what was supposed to be a "rebuilding year."
 His team ran the two-platoon system.
 In two seasons, Nix amassed an overall record of 14–7–1, including a 9–3 season in 1970 that ended in a playoff appearance just two seasons after the team won just one game.
 In 1971, he was hired as the athletic director and head football coach for Irwin County High School in Georgia.
 He led the team to a 7–3 record in his first season.
 In his second season his team recorded 11 straight victories and ended with a playoff loss to Mitchell County High School, ending his two-year tenure with the school was an overall record of 18–4.
-After his 11–1 1972 season, Nix was named as the The Macon News All-Middle Georgia Coach of the Year.
+After his 11–1 1972 season, Nix was named as The Macon News All-Middle Georgia Coach of the Year.

 In 1973, Nix was hired as the athletic director and head football coach for Northside High School.
 In 1975, he led the Eagles to their first win over cross-town rival, and Nix's former team, Warner Robins since 1967 after beating them 20–18.
 Also in 1975, the team finished with its best record ever as they finished with an overall record of 10–1.
 In the following season, only ten of the team's 22 starters returned, of that three of which being seniors.
 Despite that, the team began the 1976 season winning their first seven games including five-consecutive shutouts before losing the remaining three games of the season.
 In 1978, Nix won his second region title after finishing the regular season with an undefeated record of 10–0 before falling in the playoffs.
 Due to his success with Northside, he considering accepting the position of head coach for Southwest High School in Macon, Georgia, but Nix ultimately stayed with Northside.
 After the 1980 season, he resigned to accept a position elsewhere, ending his tenure with Northside with an overall record of 64–19 and never finishing with a losing record.